abcgz133/ChiSquare_Binning/README.md

 ## 1.1 Data
 The data mainly consists of three parts.
 Part 1 is the applicant's login information, Part 2 is the applicant's own attribute information, including the applicant's Idx, place of residence, third-party information, and default information "target", Part 3 is the applicant's modified information.

-## 1.2 The concept of binning
+## 1.2 The concept of Chi-Square(χ2) binning
 This model adopts the data binning technique.
 This technique categorizes similar samples into one bin.
 The basis for determining similarity is to calculate the Chi-Square values of two adjacent bins of the samples and their corresponding p-values.
 The smaller Chi-Square value, the more similarity.

-### The benefits of binning technology:
+### The benefits of Chi-square binning technology:

 A. The model is stable.
 Minor changes in sample values do not affect the performance of the model.
 For example, a slight change in applicant’s income will not affect the predicted score of the sample.

-B. Missing value data does not affect scoring.
+B. Missing value data does not affect the result.
 For missing value data, they can be directly categorized in one bin.

 C. Model can handle the categorical features.